 If resistance is greater than 0.1V confirm the following:

-- Confirm all paint, anodizing, rust removed, and the connections are to bare metal.
+- Confirm that all paint, anodizing, or rust is removed, and the connections are to bare metal.

 - Make certain all terminals are tight to the wire.

 - Make certain the ground wire is of proper size.